Stability of Sobolev inequalities on Riemannian manifolds with Ricci curvature lower bounds: Compactness of extremizing sequences

 \subsection{Concentration compactness for Sobolev extremals}

-In the following theorem we show that a sequence of extremazing functions defined on a sequence of $\RCD(0,N)$ spaces, after a suitable rescaling of both the function and the space (i.e.\ so that \eqref{eq:Levyscalings} holds), admits a subsequence converging to a limit extremal function on some limit $\RCD(0,N)$ space. \begin{theorem} For every $N\in (2,\infty)$, exists $\eta_N\in(0,1/2)$ such that the following holds.
-Let $(Y_n,\rho_n,\mu_n,y_n)$ be a sequence of pointed $\RCD(0,N)$ spaces supporting a Sobolev inequality \eqref{eq:convention} with $A_n\to A >0$ and $B_n \to B \in [0,\infty)$.
+In the following theorem we show that a sequence of extremizing functions defined on a sequence of $\RCD(0,N)$ spaces, after a suitable rescaling of both the function and the space, admits a subsequence converging to a limit extremal function on some limit $\RCD(0,N)$ space.
+The idea is similar to the classical Lions' concentration-compactness principle (\cite{Lions84,Lions85}).
+The first step is a characterization of the failure of compactness in the critical Sobolev embedding by specific concentration and splitting of the mass phenomena (see Appendix \ref{sec:cc appendix}).
+The second step is observing that the extra information that the sequence is extremizing for the Sobolev inequality will prevent these pathological phenomena and ensure compactness.
+A crucial point will be to exploit the strict concavity property of the Sobolev inequality, and in particular of the function $t\mapsto t^{2/2^*}$, to deduce that splitting the mass is not convenient in an extremizing sequence. \begin{theorem} For every $N\in (2,\infty)$, exists $\eta_N\in(0,1/2)$ such that the following holds.
+Let $(Y_n,\rho_n,\mu_n,y_n)$ be a sequence of pointed $\RCD(0,N)$ spaces supporting a Sobolev inequality \eqref{eq:convention} with $A_n\to A >0$ and $B_n \to B \in [0,\infty)$ and also satisfying either $\sup_n \mu_n(B_1(y_n))<+\infty$ or $\diam(Y_n)> \eta_N^{-1}$.

 Suppose there exist non-constant functions $u_n \in W^{1,2}(Y_n)$ with $\| u_n\|_{L^{2^*}(\mu_n)} =1$ and